* Dollar index drops to one-month lows after surprisingly weak GDP

 * U.S. economy contracted at an annualised rate of 2.9 pct in Q1

-* Some see USD setback as temporary, in light of more recent data
+* USD setback seen temporary as recent data more encouraging

-TOKYO/SYDNEY, June 26 (Reuters) - The dollar languished near one-month lows against a basket of major currencies on Thursday, following a surprise downward revision to U.S. first quarter economic growth.
+SYDNEY, June 26 (Reuters) - The dollar languished near one-month lows against a basket of major currencies early on Thursday, having been knocked back hard after revised U.S. growth figures for the first quarter came in shockingly weak.

-The dollar index fell as far as 80.091 on Wednesday, a low not seen since May 22, as investors reacted negatively to data that showed the U.S. gross domestic product contracted at a 2.9 percent annualised pace, the sharpest decline in five years.
+The dollar index fell as far as 80.091, a low not seen since May 22, as investors reacted negatively to data that showed the U.S. economy contracted at a 2.9 percent annualised pace, the sharpest decline in five years.

-While the GDP was shocking, analysts at BNP Paribas said it was more of a temporary setback for the dollar than a sea change.
+Analysts at BNP Paribas said the GDP shock was only a temporary setback for the dollar.

 “We would not want to over-emphasize the importance of this backward-looking report, especially as the Fed has already highlighted it sees Q1 growth as distorted by weather and with more current measures of economic activity broadly pointing to a rebound in activity in Q2,” they wrote in a note to clients.